BlackbitDigitalCommerce/pimcore-data-director/README.md

 You can buy this plugin in the [Blackbit Shop](https://shop.blackbit.de/de/pimcore-data-director) or write an email to [info@blackbit.de](mailto:info@blackbit.de).

+## Demo

+You can test the Data Director at our Pimcore demo system after [requesting the login credentials](https://digital-commerce.blackbit.de/en/pimcore-data-director-demo).

 * * *

 ## Workflow